yunkunrao/tendermint.com/content/intro/#01-tendermint-vs-x.md

 Tendermint emerged in the tradition of cryptocurrencies like Bitcoin, Ethereum, etc. with the goal of providing a more efficient and secure consensus algorithm than Bitcoin's Proof of Work.
-In the early days, Tendermint had a simple currency built in, and to participate in consensus user's had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved - this is what made Tendermint a Proof-of-Stake algorithm.
+In the early days, Tendermint had a simple currency built in, and to participate in consensus, users had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved - this is what made Tendermint a Proof-of-Stake algorithm.

 Since then, Tendermint has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.